 Interesting Statistics on Higher Education

 Graduates who have a higher education typically have more jobs open to them than those who don’t further their education after high school.
 College graduates also usually earn more money than non-graduates.
-A study conducted by the US Census Bureau found that earnings increased with increased levels of education, too, with respect to every successive degree — with the exception of doctorate degrees.
+A 2018 study conducted by the US Bureau of Labor Statistics found that earnings increased with increased levels of education, too, with respect to every successive degree — with the exception of doctorate degrees.

 Average earnings included:

 - Doctoral degree: $1,743 per week with an employment rate of 98.5%